-Please DO NOT MAIL application materials to Applied Math/CFRM.
-This is also mentioned in the online application.
-We only require such steps if an offer of admission is made and accepted, and at that time directions are given.
+No. We do not accepted application materials sent by postal mail to the Applied Mathematics Department.
 Utilize self-reporting of scores and submit unofficial transcripts in the application.
 Materials sent to the department are not opened.

+We ask that candidates NOT contact us about their application status.
 You can check on the status of your application by logging back in to your online application.
 Decisions will be made after each admissions deadline.
-Due to the large number of applicants, we ask that candidates NOT contact us about their application status.

-No. In the interest of keeping the admissions process fair for applicants who were able to complete the application on time, we are unable to accept applications after the admissions deadline.
+No. In the interest of keeping the admissions process fair for applicants who were able to complete the application on time, we do not accept applications after the admissions deadline.
 You are encouraged to apply to the program for the next round.

 Every year, we are forced to reject a number of qualified applicants.
 If we did not extend an offer of admission to you, it is because there were other, stronger candidates competing for a very limited number of openings.
 Please do not submit additional materials or ask for reconsideration.
 If you complete additional preparatory coursework or gain professional experience, your chances may improve for a future application.
 However, it is extremely unlikely that you will be admitted after more than two unsuccessful applications.

-In order to plan for the number of students who will actually participate in the program, UW asks new degree students to confirm their acceptance by pre-paying a portion of their account balance.
-CFRM’s ECD is currently $1,800 USD for campus students and $250 USD for online students.
+In order to plan for the number of students who will actually participate in the program, UW asks new degree students to confirm their acceptance by pre-paying a portion of their tuition.
 100% of this money is applied to your balance due for the first quarter of enrollment.
 The deposit is nonrefundable, regardless of whether you ultimately begin CFRM coursework.

 Congratulations!
 We understand that plans change between application and the start of classes.
 However, all ECD payments are nonrefundable.

-Unfortunately, students who do not begin coursework will need to reapply.
-We are unable to hold space in our program due to changes in circumstance.
+Deferment is approved on a case-by-case basis; please contact us if you have an offer and may need to defer.
 If you begin the program and later need to reduce your course schedule or go on leave, the UW Graduate School does have procedures for doing so.
 If your anticipated conflicting obligation lies further in the future than your first Autumn quarter, please talk to us about options.

 Yes.
-The current status of CPT/OPT allowable time means that we cannot guarantee any specific length of OPT extension, but CFRM is fully qualified for whatever the current US federal standard allows.
+CFRM is fully qualified for whatever the current US federal standard allows.